yetamrra/spc-plugin/README.md

 ============

 This is the Eclipse plugin for the spoken language programming environment in Benjamin M. Gordon's PhD dissertation.
+See the spc-compiler repository on github for the matching compiler.

 # Building

+First, get a copy of the spc-compiler repository from github checked out as the spc-compiler project in the same workspace and make sure you can build it.

 After cloning the project, you also need to download Sphinx 4 from http://cmusphinx.sourceforge.net/ and unzip and build it somewhere.
 Make